Privacy information

 c.
 Service provider

+We use the Pardot service of salesforce.com, inc. (USA) for the administration of subscribers, the dispatch of the newsletter and the analysis.
+Your email address is therefore transmitted by us to Salesforce.
 The processing is carried out on our behalf and is based on the legal basis of Art.
-6 lit. f) DSGVO and serves our legitimate interest in optimizing and economically sending our newsletter.
-If you do not want your data to be processed by MailChimp, you should not subscribe to or unsubscribe from the newsletter.
+6 letter f DSGVO and serves our legitimate interest in optimising and economically sending our newsletter.
+If you do not want your data to be processed by Salesforce, you should not subscribe to or unsubscribe from the newsletter.

 3. Whitepaper